-Coordination and planning among member municipalities for regional infrastructure corridors can reduce the costs of land acquisition and improve efficiency of regional service delivery.
-In addition, corridor planning can also facilitate multiuse corridors for purposes including but not limited to transit, transportation, utilities, communications, energy, active transportation, recreation and others.
+Coordination and planning among member municipalities for Regional Infrastructure corridors can reduce the costs of land acquisition and improve efficiency of regional service delivery.
+In addition, corridor planning can also facilitate multi-use corridors for purposes including but not limited to transit, transportation, utilities, communications, energy, active transportation, recreation and others.

+3.5.3.1 Municipalities should collaborate on planning for Regional Infrastructure corridors through future studies and initiatives including, but not limited to, Context Studies for JPAs, transportation and transit studies or plans, as appropriate.

+3.5.3.2 When regional infrastructure corridors have been identified, municipalities shall identify and protect regional infrastructure corridor alignments in statutory plans and through municipal planning processes.

-- 3.5.3.1 Municipalities shall collaborate on planning for regional infrastructure corridors through future studies and initiatives including, but not limited to, Context Studies for JPAs, transportation and transit studies or plans, Working Groups, as appropriate. - 3.5.3.2 Municipalities should plan for multi-use corridors through future studies and initiatives including, but not limited to, Context Studies for JPAs, transportation and transit studies or plans, Working Groups, as appropriate. - 3.5.3.3 When regional infrastructure corridors have been identified, municipalities shall identify and protect regional infrastructure corridor alignments in municipal planning processes..
+3.5.3.3 Municipalities should plan for multi-use corridors through future studies and initiatives including, but not limited to, Context Studies for JPAs, transportation and transit studies or plans, Working Groups, as appropriate.

+3.5.4 Recreation